-Other reserves comprise of invested unrestricted reserve, fair value reserve for cash flow hedges and accumulated remeasurements of defined benefit pension plans.
+Other reserves comprise of invested unrestricted equity, fair value reserve for cash flow hedges and accumulated remeasurements of defined benefit pension plans.
+Invested unrestricted equity consists of the equity invested in NMB by the parent entity Nordea Bank Abp, which has not been recorded in share capital.